microsoft/promptflow/docs/how-to-guides/conditional-flow-with-activate.md

 - Error description:
 - Solution:

-These error codes and their respective solutions should help you troubleshoot common issues related to `activate config` and ensure the smooth execution of your conditonal flow.
+These error codes and their respective solutions should help you troubleshoot common issues related to `activate config` and ensure the smooth execution of your conditional flow.
 If you continue to experience difficulties, please consult our comprehensive documentation or reach out to our support team for assistance.

 ## Next steps